red-perfume/red-perfume-task-runner/README.md

 Or follow me on [Twitter](https://twitter.com/TheJaredWilcurt) if that's easier.

+## Contributing

+All work for this project is documented and organized in [this GitHub Project](https://github.com/orgs/red-perfume/projects/2/views/1).
+Look for "Help Wanted".
+It is prioritized, top to bottom.

 ## Experimental CSS Atomizer (WIP)

 This is a library for a build tool that helps to drastically reduce the total amount of CSS that is shipped for your project.
 Facebook adopted this atomized CSS approach and it [reduced their homepage CSS by **80%**](https://engineering.fb.com/web/facebook-redesign/).
 Twitter also atomizes their CSS.